stablekernel/aqueduct/source/docs/tut/writing-tests.md

 ### Setting up your Development Environment

 In `config.src.yaml`, we target the database `dart:dart@localhost:5432/dart_test`.
-This database is used by all Aqueduct applications for automated testing.
-When your application is tested, your application's tables are temporarily added to this database and then discarded after tests complete.
+This is a 'special' database that is used by all Aqueduct applications for automated testing (by default).
+When your application is tested, its tables are temporarily added to this database and then discarded after tests complete.
 This means that no data is stored in between test runs.

 Create this database by running `psql` and enter the following SQL: